fastrgv/AdaVenture/README.md

 *  (m)-key		 	=> toggle Mouse-view (1st-person) or avatar(3rd-person)
 *  (l)-key			=> toggle camera type:  1)Lazy, 2)Tight

+Notes:
+* only one object may be carried.
-In case of unexpected control problems with the game, or if you want to easily inspect some curious feature (like Jupiter in the night sky), temporarily switch to 1st-person mode with the (m)-key.
+* In case of unexpected control problems with the game, or if you want to easily inspect some curious feature (like Jupiter in the night sky), temporarily switch to 1st-person mode with the (m)-key.

 ### joystick
 * joystick:  attitude